opencast/opencast/docs/guides/admin/docs/upgrade.md

 2. Restart Opencast and wait until the system is fully started.
 3. Use one of the following methods to recreate the index:

-    - Make an HTTP GET request to `/admin-ng/index/recreateIndex` using your browser or an alternative HTTP client.
+    - Make an HTTP POST request to `/admin-ng/index/recreateIndex` using your browser or an alternative HTTP client.
     - Open the REST documentation, which can be found under the “Help” section in the Admin UI (by clicking on the “?” symbol at the top right corner).
 Then go to the “Admin UI - Index Endpoint” section and use the testing form on `/recreateIndex`.